spectrocloud/librarium/docs/docs-content/clusters/pcg/deploy-pcg/vmware.md

 :::further

-For detailed guidance on how to deploy app workdloads with a PCG, refer to our [Deploy App Workloads with a PCG](../../../tutorials/cluster-deployment/pcg/deploy-app-pcg.md) tutorial.
+For detailed guidance on how to deploy app workloads with a PCG, refer to our [Deploy App Workloads with a PCG](../../../tutorials/cluster-deployment/pcg/deploy-app-pcg.md) tutorial.

 :::